 Missouri zoomed from 36th to 6th in the Nation and 2nd in the Midwest for Hospital facilities that are “Leaders in LGBT Health” on the Human Rights Campaign’s 2014 Health Equality Index.

-In Feburary 2016, Andrew accepted a position with the Missouri Foundation for Health as a Policy Officer.
-Beginning his philanthropic work for MFH’s Expanding Coverage mission, Andrew has broadened his scope to encompass several MFH initiatives, including Preventing Unintended Pregnancy and Access to Care and the Foundation’s Opportunity Fund.
+In Feburary 2016, Andrew accepted a position with the Missouri Foundation for Health as a Program Officer.
+Beginning his philanthropic work for MFH’s Expanding Coverage mission, Andrew broadened his scope in 2017 to encompass several MFH initiatives, including Preventing Unintended Pregnancy, Oral Health, Access to Care and the Foundation’s Opportunity Fund.
 During his tenure at MFH, Andrew oversaw and managed a responsive grantmaking portfolio of $8.5 million in grants and contracts.

 When Andrew is not working, he enjoys reading, writing, and traveling.
 He loves anything that involves the outdoors and tries to get himself to the theatre and symphony as often as possible.